Home Loan Experts

 Because Richard is borrowing over 80% of the property value, he’d need to pay Lenders Mortgage Insurance.

-The most common type of property that has no problems with it, yet is sold below market value, is when a bank is foreclosing on a property.
+The most common type of property that has no problems but is sold below market value is one that is being foreclosed on.

 It’s also advisable to further negotiate.
 Generally, the seller will be more flexible, especially where a quick sale is imperative.